Restaurants offer indoor dining; MBTA cranks up service

-BOSTON (AP) — Restaurants can start offering indoor dining again, and so-called close-contact businesses including nail salons, tattoo parlors and personal trainers can reopen Monday under the latest phase of Massachusetts coronavirus pandemic economic recovery plan.
+BOSTON (AP) — Restaurants were allowed to start offering indoor dining again, and so-called close-contact businesses including nail salons, tattoo parlors and personal trainers could reopen Monday under the latest phase of Massachusetts's coronavirus pandemic economic recovery plan.

-In addition, the MBTA is cranking up service again, allowing more people to return to their offices, which are limited to 50% capacity under Gov. Charlie Baker's reopening plan.
+In addition, the MBTA was cranking up service again, allowing more people to return to their offices, which are limited to 50% capacity under Gov. Charlie Baker's reopening plan.

-Restaurants opening their indoor dining areas must space tables at least six feet apart, but bars, unattended buffets, and self-serve drink stations will remain closed for now.
+Restaurants opening their indoor dining areas must space tables at least 6 feet (2 meters) apart, but bars, unattended buffets, and self-serve drink stations will remain closed for now.
 Parties are limited to a maximum of six people.

 Employees of close-contact businesses as well as their customers are also required to wear masks, and frequently touched surfaces must be cleaned regularly.